The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.4

 The Skoda Yeti is a really good little family car.
-There’s loads of space inside, it’s well equipped and comfortable, and nice-to-drive, too.
+There’s loads of space inside, it’s well equipped and comfortable, and nice to drive, too.
 It’s also got the raised driving position that attracts so many people to cars like these, as well as a range of smooth and powerful engines.
-It may not get the tongues wagging, but it's so good in so many ways that, if you're in the market for a compact crossover, then it's hard not to recommend one.
+It may not get pulses racing, but it's so good in so many ways that, if you're in the market for a compact crossover, then it's hard not to recommend one.

 - Practical and flexible family car